 WHAT YOU NEED TO KNOW ABOUT CORONAVIRUS

-Health New England and BeHealthy Partnership continue to monitor the spread of coronavirus (COVID-19) on behalf of our members.
+Health New England and BeHealthy Partnership continue to monitor the spread of coronavirus (COVID-19) and vaccine distribution efforts on behalf of our members.
 We will update this page as more details develop.

 What is coronavirus and COVID-19?

 Coronaviruses are a large family of viruses that may cause illness in animals or humans.
 In humans, several coronaviruses are known to cause respiratory infections.
 The most recently discovered coronavirus causes Coronavirus Disease COVID-19, which is a highly infectious respiratory disease.

 First identified in the city of Wuhan, China, in December 2019, coronavirus has spread to people in more than 100 countries worldwide, including the United States.